-From any vantage point, organisations having more women in leadership roles, will be creating more profitable businesses, and organisations which promote diversity are the ones you are looking for.
+From any vantage point, organisations having more women in leadership roles will be creating more profitable businesses, and organisations that promote diversity are the ones you are looking for.

 Women Love Tech would like to thank Zainab Hameed for her article.